-The Executive Director shall keep the minutes of the annual business meeting, Council meetings, and Executive Committee meetings; prepare and mail notices; present at each annual business meeting a report of the activities of the Society; and perform such other duties as may be directed by the Council.
+The Executive Director shall keep the minutes of the annual business meeting, Council meetings, and Executive Committee meetings; prepare and send notices; present at each annual business meeting a report of the activities of the Society; and perform such other duties as may be directed by the Council.
 The Executive Director shall have custody of and preserve the corporate seal of the Society and shall affix the seal under the direction of the President and the Council.
 The Executive Director shall, in consultation with the Treasurer, prepare the Society's annual budget for submission to the Executive Committee and the Council.
 The Executive Director shall receive and disburse all funds in the general operating budget of the Society and the funds in the various Society budgets supported by external grants, special projects, and endowments under guidelines established by the Council.
 Quarterly reports of all receipts and disbursements for all budgets shall be made to the Council by the Executive Director.
 According to guidelines established by the Council, the Executive Director shall hire, compensate, supervise, evaluate, and terminate all other persons employed by the Society.

-B. Finances.
+C. Finances.

 1. The Society's financial assets and activities shall be divided into funds reflecting general operations, special projects, endowments, and such other functional categories as the Council may establish from time to time.
 To further the aims and purposes of the profession, the Council may establish special projects funds set apart from the general operating and endowment funds and used only for the purposes for which they are or were established.
 The Council may establish permanent endowment funds from which only the earnings may be expended to further the aims of the Society.

-2. The Council shall be responsible for policy governing investment of funds and for care of other assets of the Society.
-Fiscal control of the funds and assets shall be maintained by such records and accounting system as may be prescribed by the Council in accordance with the constitution, bylaws, and existing guidelines.
+2. The Council shall hold fiduciary responsibility for policy governing investment of funds and for care of other assets of the Society.
+Fiscal control of the funds and assets shall be maintained by such records and accounting system as may be prescribed by the Council in accordance with the constitution and bylaws, and existing guidelines.
 An annual audit of the financial affairs shall be made and a report of the audit published.

-5. ELECTION OF OFFICERS AND COUNCILORS
+D..
+ELECTION OF OFFICERS AND COUNCILORS

-A. There shall be a Nominating Committee composed of five (5) members, two (2) of whom are selected at the spring meeting of the Council from among the councilors in their second year of service and three (3) of whom have been elected by the membership.
+1. There shall be a Nominating Committee composed of five (5) members, two (2) of whom are selected at the spring meeting of the Council from among the councilors in their second year of service and three (3) of whom have been elected by the membership.
 The person receiving the most votes in the election by the membership shall serve as chair.
 In the event of a tie vote, the chair shall be appointed by the Vice President / President-Elect from among the three (3) elected members of the Committee.

-B. The Nominating Committee shall canvass the membership for suggestions of possible nominees for the offices of Vice President, Treasurer, councilors, and Nominating Committee.
+2. The Nominating Committee shall canvass the membership for suggestions of possible nominees for the offices of Vice President, Treasurer, councilors, and Nominating Committee.
 The tabulated results of this advisory canvass shall be made available to any member of the Society upon request.
-The Nominating Committee shall try to achieve a broadly based, diverse governing body.
+The Nominating Committee shall try to achieve a broadly based, diverse election slate .

-C. The Nominating Committee shall put forth a minimum of two (2) nominees from the eligible membership for each vacancy.
+3. The Nominating Committee shall put forth a minimum of two (2) nominees from the eligible membership for each vacancy.
 The Nominating Committee shall notify the membership of the names of the nominees via the SAA website and through the January/February issue of the Society's newsletter.
-An eligible member may also be placed on the ballot by submission of a petition signed by fifty (50) individual members.
-Such petitions must be received in the executive office by February 10.
+An eligible member may also be placed on the ballot by submission of a petition signed by 5% of eligible voting members of the society.
+Such petitions must be submitted to the Executive Director at least 60 days prior to the election ballot opening.